Min Hee-jin: 2019–2024: Hybe Corporation

 Min joined Hybe Corporation in 2019 as chief brand officer and oversaw the company's rebranding, including the design of the new logo and the new work space in Yongsan.
 She was appointed CEO of Hybe's new subsidiary ADOR (All Doors One Room) in November 2021.
 Min shared in a statement, "Our label won't hesitate to accept new challenges and strive to create artist IP and content containing ADOR's unique philosophy."
 The label unveiled its first girl group NewJeans in July 2022, with Min leading their creative direction and development.
 They released their debut self-titled extended play on August 1.
-In 2023, Min was awarded the Seoul City Culture Award by the Seoul Metropolitan Government for her work with NewJeans.

 On August 27, 2024, Min was dismissed as the CEO of ADOR, following a protracted conflict with Hybe's top executives regarding NewJeans control and activities.
 She retained her position in the company's board of directors and as a producer of the group.
 Min has opposed the decision, stating that the dismissal is a "grave violation of the shareholders' agreement".
 On November 20, 2024, Min resigned from her director position at ADOR.

+2025–present: OOAK

+In December 2025, Min revealed her plan to produce a boy group under her newly established entertainment agency OOAK (stylised as OOAK Records).
+In February 2026, the agency shared its first branding materials through social networks, noting that it was actively recruiting trainees.